loydle/localhost-cli/README.md

 ```
 ----------

-###  Use config-manager-cli to edit the server in one command
+###  Use config-manager-cli to edit the server in one command :boom:
 https://github.com/loydle/config-manager-cli

 #### Add config files